CSharpDB vs SQLite: A Benchmark-Driven Guide

 Reproducing the Numbers

-The full benchmark suite that produced the numbers in this post is available as a BenchmarkDotNet project called ClaudeBench.
+The full benchmark suite that produced the numbers in this post lives under tests/CSharpDB.Benchmarks/ in the CSharpDB repo.
 It references CSharpDB from source so you can point it at any commit, and it runs both engines through paired benchmark classes with matching call patterns.
-On any modern .NET 10 machine:
+To reproduce the headline comparison rows in this post:

 Closing Thoughts